 The Pantheon Nexus was our original double drop longboard.
 This means it is a drop through longboard also featuring a dropped platform.
 Designed to be the meeting point between many major longboard disciplines, we have made some minor changes from its original design but have kept the original intent alive.
 From downhill and freeride to covering long distances, the Nexus has you covered.
 It is easily one of the most confidence inspiring boards out there.
-The drop through, dropped standing platform lowers the center of gravity, enhancing natural stability and putting more side-force into the wheels when turning, which helps initiate slides with more ease and confidence, and being so low to the ground makes pushing an afterthought.
-And the stiff platform provides both confidence at speed and the necessary stiffness for heavier riders looking for a push-specific deck.
+The double dropped platform lowers the center of gravity, enhancing natural stability and putting more side-force into the wheels when turning, which helps initiate slides with more ease and confidence.
+And being so low to the ground makes pushing an afterthought.
+The stiff platform provides both confidence at speed and the necessary stiffness for heavier riders looking for a push-specific deck.

 What’s New on Our Updated Nexus Longboard